andHW/tip/README.md

 - Any round on 2022 TopCoder Open
 - Any contests from GeeksForGeeks interview series.

-(To My CityU fellows: CS3391 and CS3334 are much more fun.)
+(To my CityU fellows: this class is like a "open world version" of CS3391 and CS3334.)

 ## Weekly Score Summary

-Current assignment points based on AC submissions: 165/150.
+Current assignment points based on AC submissions: 168/150.
-(practices are not included)
+(practices and general bonus are not included)

 | Week # | Points | Bonus              | Acc |
 | ------ | ------ | ------------------ | --- |